-Nordic expertise in natural foods.
+Nordic expertise in Natural Foods

 Through the Programme, you will gain education and qualification for working as an expert, for example in food authorities.

-Academic excellence & experience
+Academic Excellence & Experience

-The Food Chemistry and Food Development Unit is an essential element of core strength of food science and technology in Finland.
+The Food Chemistry and Food Development Unit is an essential element of the core strength of food science and technology in Finland.
 The Unit has an internationally edge-cutting profile in research on:

-- the chemistry and biochemistry of food lipids and secondary metabolites.
+The chemistry and biochemistry of food lipids and secondary metabolites.

-- the molecular basis of food quality and the health-promoting properties of food with a special focus on the northern crops and wild resources.
+The molecular basis of food quality and the health-promoting properties of food with a special focus on the northern crops and wild resources.

-- the significance of northern climate as factors influencing crop quality.
+Significance of northern climate as factors influencing crop quality.

-- food development research and technological innovation for the sustainable utilization and value addition of food resources.
+Food development research and technological innovation for the sustainable utilization and value addition of food resources.

-- With an internationally well-established record in berry research, oils and fats, human milk, and cow milk, the Unit has expanded its research into other food resources such as cereals, legumes, and mushrooms.
+With an internationally well-established record in berry research, oils and fats, human milk, and cow milk, the Unit has expanded its research into other food resources such as cereals, legumes, and mushrooms.
 The research also targets new food resources for future food security, healthy diet, and business growth.

-Master's thesis & topics
+Master's Thesis & Topics

 Examples of thesis topics:

-- Triacylglycerol fatty acid composition and expression levels of related biosynthesis genes in seeds and pulp of developing sea buckthorn (Hippophaë rhamnoides) berries.
+Triacylglycerol fatty acid composition and expression levels of related biosynthesis genes in seeds and pulp of developing sea buckthorn (Hippophaë rhamnoides) berries

-- Effects of wine yeast on the chemical composition of blackcurrant wine – anthocyanins and alcohols.
+Effects of wine yeast on the chemical composition of black currant wine – anthocyanins and alcohols

-- Development of Lupin (Lupinus angustifolius L) based Mayonnaises.
+Development of Lupin (Lupinus angustifolius L) based Mayonnaises

-- Optimization of a UHPLC method for analysis of cafestol and kahweol in various coffee types.
+Optimization of a UHPLC method for analysis of cafestol and kahweol in various coffee types

-- A sensory contribution of glycosylated phenolic compounds.
+Sensory contribution of glycosylated phenolic compounds

 The students fulfilling the degree requirements of the Master’s Degree Programme in Food Development will obtain a Master of Science in Technology degree at the University of Turku.
 To obtain a double degree from both universities, a student has to, in addition, complete: